 Contribution rates are determined by an actuarial study conducted biennially.
-The contribution rates for 2020 and 2019 were derived from an actuarial study performed as of June 30, 2017 while the contribution rates for the 2018 were derived from an actuarial study as of July 1, 2015.
+Contributions are not based on a measure of pay.
+The contribution rate for 2021 was derived from an actuarial study performed as of June 30, 2019 while contribution rates for 2020 and 2019 were derived from an actuarial study performed as of June 30, 2017.
+The contribution rate for 2018 was derived from an actuarial study performed as of June 30, 2015.
 Below are the methods and assumptions used to determined contribution rates for the most recent year:

-Long-Term Return on Assets7.25%Discount Rate7.25%Inflation2.75% the cost of benefits between service years.
+Long-Term Return on Assets 6.95% Discount Rate 6.95% Inflation 2.50% the cost of benefits between service years.

-Payroll Growth 3.25% per year; since benefits do not depend on pay, this is used only to allocate later years.
+Payroll Growth 3.0% per year; since benefits do not depend on pay, this is used only to allocate

-Mortality 2014 CalPERS Experience Study; Improvement using MW Scale 2017
+Mortality 2017 CalPERS Experience Study; Improvement using MW Scale 2018

-Healthcare Trend 7.5% for 2019 decreasing 0.5% per year to an ultimate rate of 5.0% for 2024 and
+Healthcare Trend 5.4% for 2021 decreasing to an ultimate rate of 4.0% for 2076 and later years.